 In the book of Ezekiel, God exposes the falsehood behind a common Israelite proverb that earlier generations should be blamed for the present pitiful state.

-Ronny Graham, reflecting on the extent the sins of our forebears have affected us, focuses on a rather enigmatic incident in II Samuel 21:1-6, when David was prevailed upon to turn over seven descendants of Saul to be executed, in retribution for Saul's ge. . .
+The sins of our forebears have affected us.
+In the enigmatic incident in II Samuel 21:1-6, David was prevailed upon to turn over seven descendants of Saul to be executed in retribution for Saul's genocidal treatment of the Gibeonites.
+To be sure, the Gibeo. . .

 Hardly anyone is willing to take responsibility for his actions.
 Are people innocent when leaders lead them astray?
 Can we rightly blame others for our actions?